 IRS Form 3520 – What are the Reporting Requirements and Tax Consequences of Receiving a Gift from a Foreign Person?

-It is a common scenario where a U.S. person receives a gift from a parent or relative who lives abroad.
-Such transactions usually trigger a Form 3520 filing requirement.
+When a U.S. person receives a gift from a foreign person in excess of $100,000, the transaction triggers a Form 3520 filing requirement.
 There are two steps to determining the tax and reporting consequences of such transactions.

 Is the Transfer Actually a Gift and not Disguised Compensation?